KiranSeetharam11/Fraud-Analysis/README.md

 Basic Data Cleaning is taken forward to avoid columns that have no correlation with the final prediction model.

 A data dictionary file is added to give definition to every column heading.

-The dataset can be found in the follwing link - [Dataset](https://drive.google.com/file/d/1RFDYVS5KvdejFqk_IAit0xMLMhKIVYoT/view?usp=sharing)
+The dataset can be found in the following link - [Dataset](https://drive.google.com/file/d/1RFDYVS5KvdejFqk_IAit0xMLMhKIVYoT/view?usp=sharing)

 ## Run Locally